 Gilbert Studios was originally called Elite Studios and was located at 513 Queen Street West, Toronto.
 The owner, Nathan Gittelmacher, immigrated to Toronto from Kiev, Ukraine after the First World War.
 He first worked as a photographer at Empire Studios, and then in 1922, opened up his own studio, Elite Studios, at 513 Queen Street West, which serviced a largely Jewish clientele, photographing weddings, bar mitzvahs, as well as Jewish community events.
 The studio moved to 615 Queen St. West in July 1923

-Over the years, Al has won many competitions, awards and accolades.
+Over the years, Al won many competitions, awards and accolades.
 He is a three-time recipient of the prestigious Professional Photographers of Canada (PPOC) photographer of the year award.
 He has also been named a Fellow of the photographic societies in Canada, Britain and the United States.
 Al was also the first recipient of the Yousuf Karsh award.
 In 1990, he was recognized for his contribution to the nation as an artist with the Order of Canada award.
 Finally, in 2007, he was awarded the Professional Photographers of America’s Lifetime Achievement Award.
 He died in 2019 at the age of 96.

 Gilbert Studios is still in business today.